claffin/cloudproxy/docs/aws.md

 ``AWS_SIZE``  - this sets the droplet size, we recommend the smallest droplet as the volume even a small droplet can handle is high.
 Default value: t2.micro

 ``AWS_REGION`` - this sets the region where the droplet is deployed.
 Some websites may redirect to the language of the country your IP is from.
 Default value: eu-west-2

+``AWS_SPOT`` - use this to launch instances as spot instances.
+The available options are 'persistent' (if you want to be able to restart them) or 'one-time' (if you plan to terminate them).
+Not all sizes are able to be launched as spot instances.
+Default value: False